zjlx/urlx1/README.md

-## urlx.py is a file that will give you the urls for online analysis reports.
+## urlx.py is a file that will give you the urls for online analysis reports/links.
 ### check it out